By Andrea Lebron - April 10, 2019

 “The COPS Office mission is to advance public safety through the practice of community policing.
 By proactively addressing the root causes of criminal and disorderly behavior, rather than simply responding to crimes once they have been committed, community policing concentrates on preventing both crime and the atmosphere of fear it creates”.

 The three key components of community policing strategies are organizational transformation, community partnerships, and shared problem solving.
 Individually and together, these three components decentralize police operations, make the police more accountable to the community, and tackle the root causes of neighborhood crime in a manner that builds trust in law enforcement.

 The issues with police-community relationships required more than a change of attitude.
 They also required a decentralized redistribution of resources to give law enforcement officers a better understanding of neighborhood concerns and - with more frequent contact between police and community members - the assets that could be leveraged to address those concerns.

 However, in a period of budget cuts - during which law enforcement agencies were expected to do more with less - finding enough resources to go around was difficult.
-Consequently, law enforcement agencies started hiring more civilians to handle support roles such as dispatch, crime scene forensics, record keeping, and other administrative duties.
+Consequently, law enforcement agencies started a more community led public safety approach by hiring additional civilians to handle support roles such as dispatch, crime scene forensics, record keeping, and other administrative duties.

 “Civilianization” had the dual benefits of freeing up police officers for deployment in community policing, and bringing more of the community into closer contact with law enforcement.
 The practice of hiring civilians for non-sworn roles had cost-saving advantages as well, and in some jurisdictions civilians now provide up to 50% of the law enforcement workforce.